Glasgow, Kentucky: Politics

 In the mid-1990s, Glasgow began its own cable system for television and internet access.
 The municipal service had saved its residents $32 million over proprietary providers through 2011.

 In November 2008, the city voted Yes on Proposition 8, making it legal for restaurants to sell liquor by the drink to the public; package sales were still prohibited.
 Another vote in 2016 legalized liquor sales throughout all of Barren County, and also legalized package sales and liquor by the drink in taverns.

 In April 2010, the city council voted for a citywide smoking ban in all indoor public places.
 The ban began officially on June 22, 2010.

 Education

-Glasgow Public Schools are part of the Glasgow Independent Schools.
+Glasgow public schools are part of the Glasgow Independent Schools.
 The district has two elementary schools, one middle school, and one high school.
-Keith Hale is the Superintendent of Schools.
+Chad Muhlenkamp is the Superintendent of Schools.
 The city system's schools include South Green Elementary School, Highland Elementary School, Glasgow Middle School, and Glasgow High School.

-The Barren County School System also has schools inside the Glasgow city limits, including Barren County High School, Trojan Academy, Red Cross Elementary School. and Barren County Middle School.
+The Barren County School System also has schools inside the Glasgow city limits, including Barren County High School, Trojan Academy, Red Cross Elementary School, North Jackson Elementary and Barren County Middle School.

 Glasgow has a public library, the Mary Wood Weldon Memorial Library.